 - 1. In which part of the fieldwork sampling methods were used?
 Explain the merits and demerits of these sampling method(s). - 2.
 Evaluate the strengths and weaknesses of using scoring and questionnaire in data collection.
-Propose ways to improve the data quality of this study. - 3.
+Propose ways to improve the validity and reliability of this fieldwork. - 3.
 Earthquakes are not frequent in Hong Kong but occasion sensible earthquakes have been experienced in Hong Kong.
 In 2019 and 2020, two minor earthquakes took place close to Cheung Chau and the information of the two minor earthquakes is as follows.

-5 Dec 2019 5 Jan 2020 Time 12:22pm 6:55am Magnitude (Richter Scale) 1.4 3.4 Location (Epicenter) 16km SW of Hong Kong 41km SW of Hong Kong Intensity (Modified III - Vibration likes passage of IV - Hanging objects swing.
-Mercalli Intensity Scale) light trucks.
+5 Dec 2019 5 Jan 2020 Time 12:22pm 6:55am Magnitude (Richter Scale) 1.4 3.4 Location (Epicenter) 16km SW of Hong Kong 41km SW of Hong Kong Intensity (Modified fied III - Vibration likes passage of IV - Hanging objects swing Mercalli Intensity Scale) light trucks.
 Window, dishes and doors rattle.